 That’s interesting: Your idea of PROSPERING is through focusing on the Bible as my treasure, while the world’s way of PROSPERING is acquiring CASH!

 Lord you are really convicting me soundly of a superficial lifting up of wealthy people.
-I have definitely seen myself being prejudice towards the goods and status of the affluent in our church.
-I repented of showing favoritism.
+Today I see clearly that I have been prejudiced towards the goods and status of the affluent in our church.
+I repented of showing favoritism to them.

 In the study there were many scriptures for me to look up about “God’s favor toward the poor.”
-I found it in my heart to be very willing before the Lord to live in the Glenn Duncan area [where I taught school].
+I found it in my heart to be very willing before the Lord to live in the Glenn Duncan area [where I taught school many years ago].
 I am praying about that being the area of town we move to.
-We quickly realized that the $600 a month rent that we pay here on Grandview is too much so we have looked at the Shultz’s house in Sparks and want to look at Prosser’s and Plouman’s rentals in the Glenn Duncan area.
+After we moved here, we quickly realized that the $600 a month rent that we pay here on Grandview Avenue is too much so we have looked at the Shultz’s house in Sparks and want to look at Prosser’s and Plouman’s rentals in the Glenn Duncan area.
 If we move there it means I would be ministering to some of my previous students.

 Also regarding riches: